 National checkpoint counts from the Transportation Security Administration show that more than 30 million people flew between Dec.
 18 and Jan.
 2, a 61 percent increase over the same period a year ago.

 However, compared to the same time period in pre-pandemic 2019, it’s about 20 percent lower, the data shows.

 That’s no surprise to travel experts who say leisure travel surged in 2021 but was dampened somewhat over the holidays by the surge of the omicron variant.

 Locally, Pittsburgh International Airport saw even bigger increases in year-over-year holiday travel compared to the national trend.
 More than 160,000 passengers went through the checkpoint during the two-week holiday rush.
 That’s up 90 percent over a year ago but, similar to national figures, down about 21 percent from 2019.

-Luxury Travel Advisor Christina O’Toole of Avenue Two Travel, just outside Pittsburgh, said her business for 2022 remains strong.
+Luxury Travel Advisor Christina O’Toole of Pittsburgh-based Avenue Two Travel, said her business for 2022 remains strong.